Yongle Encyclopedia: Disappearance

 The original manuscript of the Yongle Dadian was almost completely lost by the end of the Ming dynasty.
 90 percent of the 1567 manuscript survived until the Second Opium War during the Qing dynasty.
 In 1860, the Anglo-French invasion of Beijing resulted in the majority of the encyclopedia being burnt or looted, with British and French soldiers taking large portions of the manuscript as souvenirs.

 5,000 volumes remained by 1875, less than half of the original, which dwindled to 800 by 1894.
 During the Boxer Rebellion and the 1900 Eight-Nation Alliance occupation of Beijing, allied soldiers took hundreds of volumes, and many were destroyed in the Hanlin Academy fire.
 Only 60 volumes remained in Beijing.

 Current status

 The most complete collection is kept at the National Library of China in Beijing, which holds 221 volumes.
 The next largest collection is at the National Palace Museum in Taipei, which holds 62 volumes.

-Sections of the Yongle Encyclopedia (sections 10,270 and 10,271) reside at the Huntington Library in San Marino, California.
+Sections 10,270 and 10,271 of the Yongle Encyclopedia reside at the Huntington Library in San Marino, California.

-51 volumes are in the United Kingdom held at the British Library, the Bodleian Library in Oxford, the School of Oriental and African Studies of the University of London, and Cambridge University Library; the Library of Congress of the United States holds 41 volumes; Cornell University Library has 6 volumes; and 5 volumes are held in various libraries in Germany.
+51 volumes are in the United Kingdom held at the British Library, the Bodleian Library in Oxford, the School of Oriental and African Studies of the University of London, and Cambridge University Library; the Library of Congress of the United States holds 41 volumes; Cornell University Library has 6 volumes; 5 volumes are held in various libraries across Germany.

-Two volumes were sold at a Paris auction on July 7, 2020, for more than €8 million (US$9 million).
+Two volumes were sold at a Paris auction on 7 July 2020, for more than €8 million (US$9 million).